 Hundreds of Topics Available in the Following Content Areas:

 We are the Test Prep Experts.

 Admin & Management

 The reporting functionality of Aztec’s management system allows for data collection of student progress and evidence of student growth.
-This allows teachers and administrators to track and monitor student learning in each academic area and individual sub-skill in addition to providing remediation plans to guide instruction and therefore accountability to the CCR framework.
+This allows teachers and administrators to track and monitor student learning in each academic area and individual sub-skill in addition to providing remediation plans to guide instruction and therefore accountability to the CCRS.